Meteor-Community-Packages/meteor-simple-schema/README.md

 You may have the need to validate just one key.
 For this, use `myContext.validateOne(obj, key, options)`.
 Only the specified schema key will be validated.
 This may cause all of the reactive methods to react.

+This method returns `true` if the specified schema key is valid according to the schema or `false` if it is not.

 ### Other Validation Context Methods